Green hydrogen: Brazil

 Brazil's energy matrix is considered one of the cleanest in the world.
 Experts highlight the country's potential for producing green hydrogen.
 Research carried out in the country indicates that biomass (such as starches and waste from sewage treatment plants) can be processed and converted into green hydrogen (see: Bioenergy, Biohydrogen and Biological hydrogen production).
-The Australian company Fortescue Metals Group has plans to install a green hydrogen plant near the port of Pecém, in Ceará, with an initial forecast of starting operations in 2022.
-As of Q1 2025 this has not happened.
+The Australian company Fortescue Metals Group has plans to install a green hydrogen plant near the port of Pecém, in Ceará, with an initial forecast of starting operations in 2022, but this has been pushed back to 2027-2028 and is contingent on the Final Investment Decision, which will be made by the board in 2026.
+The final product is likely to be green ammonia.
 In 2022, the Federal University of Santa Catarina announced a partnership with the German Deutsche Gesellschaft für Internationale Zusammenarbeit, for the production of H2V.
 Unigel has plans to build a green hydrogen/green ammonia plant in Camaçari, Bahia, which is scheduled to come into operation in 2023.
 This has not happened as of Q1 2025.
 Initiatives in this area are also ongoing in the states of Minas Gerais, Paraná, Pernambuco, Piauí, Rio de Janeiro, Rio Grande do Norte, Rio Grande do Sul and São Paulo.
 Research work by the University of Campinas and the Technical University of Munich has determined the space required for wind and solar parks for large-scale hydrogen production.
 According to this, significantly less land will be required to produce green hydrogen from wind and photovoltaic energy than is currently required to grow fuel from sugarcane.
 In this study, author Herzog assumed an electricity requirement for the electrolysers of 120 gigawatts (GW).
 On 20 November 2023, Ursula von der Leyen, President of the European Commission, announced support for the production of 10 GW of hydrogen and subsequently ammonia in the state of Piauí.
 Ammonia will be exported from there.